Frostbyte72/CMT316/README.md

 # CMT316
 A Random forrest classifier model for classifying BBC news articles into 5 separate categories.

+In order to run the dataset needs to be in the same folder as the program datset found at: https://huggingface.co/datasets/SetFit/bbc-news

 Required modules:
   -numpy
   -nltk